fengjian0106/hed-tutorial-for-document-scanning/README.md

 #### 2 Synthesize training samples using the iPhone simulator
 _2.1_ Open the ./generate\_training\_dataset/generate\_training\_dataset.xcodeproj project.

--- first check the loadImagePaths function of ViewController.m, make sure that self.backgroundImagesPath and self.rectImagesPath point to the directories corresponding to 1.1 and 1.2 respectively, then run The program, and based on the printed log information, find the directory corresponding to self.imageSaveFolder on the Mac, the generated sample image will be saved in this directory.
+- Check the loadImagePaths function of ViewController.m: make sure that self.backgroundImagesPath and self.rectImagesPath point to the directories mentioned in 1.1 and 1.2 respectively, then run The program (_dataset.xcodeproj project) by pressing Run button on the xcode.
+Choose an iphone simulator to run this code (Please dont run this code on apple device) , and based on the printed log information, find the directory corresponding to self.imageSaveFolder on the Mac, the generated sample image will be saved in this directory.

+- After you successfully ran this script your images will saved in ```>> dataset->generate_sample_by_ios_image_size_256_256_thickness_0.2  (folder)``` .
+Basically you will observe two types of images : image1_color.jpg, image1_annotation.png. image2_color.jpg, image2_annotation.png ... etc. (I have attached few images in the dataset folder for my reference)

 _2.2_ Move all the images generated in 2.1 to the ./dataset/generate\_sample\_by\_ios\_image\_size\_256\_256\_thickness\_0.2 directory.